nischalstha/nischalstha/README.md

 <br />

 Hi, I'm Nischal Shrestha, a Front End Developer currently based in St. Louis, MO.
-I'm working with <a href="https://in10t.ag/">IN10T.ag</a>.
-I graduated from <a href="https://truman.edu/">Truman State University</a> with a major in Computer Science.
+I'm working with <a href="https://in10t.ag/" target="_blank">IN10T.ag</a>.
+I graduated from <a href="https://truman.edu/" target="_blank">Truman State University</a> with a major in Computer Science.
 I love to experiment with graphics and interactivity.

 I was born and raised in Kathmandu, Nepal. <img src="https://www.animatedimages.org/data/media/839/animated-nepal-flag-image-0007.gif" width="20"> I moved to United States in 2014 when I was just 18 years old.
 Being away from home at a young age, I learned that life is way more expensive than I thought and I needed to be independent and responsible.
 I also found out that freedom is way scarier than it is perceived to be but I learned to be courageous and take risks.
 <br/>